GovReady/continuous-ato-kit/README.md

 This script uses Docker Compose to start the servers.
 You will see the Docker build steps, and then the output will pause while the applications start up.

 * When the **Build Server** is up, you will see the message *"INFO: Jenkins is fully up and running"*.
-* When the **Security and Monitoring Server** is up, you will see *"INFO: Security and Monitoring Server is fully up and running."*
+* When the **Security and Monitoring Server** is up, you will see the message *"INFO: Security and Monitoring Server is fully up and running."*
 * When the **Compliance Server** is up, you will see the message *"GovReady-Q is fully up and running."*

 When all three servers are up, exit the `atokit-up.sh` by hitting control-C.  The log viewer will exit with the message "ERROR: Aborting", which is expected, not an error.
 The servers will continue to run in the background, communicating with each other using a Docker user-defined network called `continuousatokit_ato_network` -- a private virtual network running entirely on your computer.